lnug/resources/slides/2016-02/deck.md

 ## Website Tips
 github.com/lnug/lnug.github.io | Ask Simon McManus

-## Task Automation
-github.com/gitevents

-Help us create a new plugin for Deck?

 ## Nodeschool London | Code and Learn
-March .... we're looking for some help to organise this.
+March .... we're looking for some help to organize this.

 ---
 <!--